Kacey Musgraves Sets The Record Straight After Reports She Backed Kid Rock In His Vulgar Slam Of Taylor Swift

 — Page Six (@PageSix) August 9, 2019

 As The Inquisitr reported, a number of celebrities spoke out against Kid Rock after his vulgar attack on Taylor Swift.
-That included singer Sheryl Crow, who had previously been rumored to have dated Kid Rock.
-Sports Illustrated swimsuit model turned television host Chrissy Teigen also took aim at Kid Rock for his slam, People magazine noted.
+That included singer Sheryl Crow, who had previously been rumored to have dated Rock.
+Sports Illustrated swimsuit model-turned television host Chrissy Teigen also took aim at Rock for his slam, People magazine noted.
 She called the 48-year-old singer “pathetic” in a tweet that garnered some viral attention.

 Spread love.
 Not hate.
 End of subject. https://t.co/skqP8lJ2UP